Chevrolet Bolt EV Insurance Rates

 - Choosing more expensive low deductibles will cost $1,750

-- The price with full coverage for a 16-year-old driver with full coverage may cost $5,330
+- An auto insurance policy with full coverage for a 16-year-old driver with full coverage may cost $5,330

-Insurance prices for a Chevrolet Bolt EV are also quite variable based on the trim level and model year, your driving record, and policy deductibles and limits.
+Insurance prices for a Chevrolet Bolt EV also have a wide range based on the model of your Bolt EV, your driving characteristics, and policy deductibles and limits.

-An older driver with a clean driving record and high physical damage deductibles may pay as low as $1,300 every 12 months on average for full coverage.
-Prices are highest for teenage drivers, where even without any violations or accidents they can expect to pay upwards of $5,300 a year.
+An older driver with a clean driving record and high physical damage deductibles may pay as low as $1,300 every 12 months on average, or $108 per month, for full coverage.
+Prices are highest for drivers in their teens, where even without any violations or accidents they can expect to pay upwards of $5,300 a year.
 View Rates by Age

-If you have some driving violations or you caused a few accidents, you may be forking out at a minimum $1,700 to $2,300 extra each year, depending on your age.
+If you have a few violations or you caused a few accidents, you are likely paying at a minimum $1,700 to $2,300 extra annually, depending on your age.
 High-risk driver insurance is expensive and can cost from 43% to 135% more than average.
 View High Risk Driver Rates

 Choosing high deductibles can reduce prices by up to $530 annually, while increasing your policy's liability limits will cost you more.
-Moving from a 50/100 bodily injury limit to a 250/500 limit will increase prices by as much as $411 more per year.
+Changing from a 50/100 bodily injury limit to a 250/500 limit will cost up to $411 more per year.
 View Rates by Deductible or Liability Limit

-The state you live in also has a big influence on Chevrolet Bolt EV insurance prices.
-A middle-age driver might find prices as low as $1,010 a year in states like New Hampshire, Ohio, and Utah, or as much as $1,890 on average in Florida, Michigan, and New York.
+Where you choose to live also has a big influence on Chevrolet Bolt EV insurance prices.
+A middle-age driver might find prices as low as $1,070 a year in states like Missouri, New Hampshire, and Vermont, or as much as $2,000 on average in Michigan, New York, and Louisiana.

 State | Premium | Compared to U.S. Avg | Percent Difference |